sfmcdg/awesome-salesforce-marketingcloud/README.md

 ## How to contribute

-On Twitter share and like awesome [#salesforce #marketingcloud #developer](https://twitter.com/search?q=%23salesforce%20%23marketingcloud%20%23developer) tweets.
-The most popular will be featured here.
+On Twitter share and like awesome [#salesforce #marketingcloud #developer](https://twitter.com/search?q=%23salesforce%20%23marketingcloud%20%23developer) tweets and the most popular will be featured here.

 ## Salesforce Marketing Cloud Developer Tips